reuters-graphics/docs_graphics-kit/pages/for_developers/sample-project.md

 ::: section wide

+{title}

-Let's try to rebuild an already existing Reuters graphics project in the new rig.
+Let's try to rebuild an already existing Reuters graphics project in the new kit.

 I think a good first one is: <https://graphics.reuters.com/AFGHANISTAN-CONFLICT/zjvqkkdqzvx/>